sapegin/sapegin.me/src/content/blog/bower.md

 To make your library available to be installed with Bower you need to register it.
 To do this:

 - at the root of a project there should be a `bower.json` manifest file.
-- the project should be a git repository (for example on GitHub)
+- the project should be a Git repository (for example on GitHub)
-- the project should use semantic versioning and the repository should have a git tag for the latest version
+- the project should use semantic versioning and the repository should have a Git tag for the latest version

 To create the manifest file the `bower init` command is used: